• Skip to main content

 Trips and Tricks

-• If using a salted stock be sure to adjust your salt accordingly.
+• If using a salted stock, be sure to adjust your salt accordingly.

-A few things that might come in handy
+Equipment that might come in handy

 This post contains affiliate links, which means if you click on an affiliate link and buy something, we may receive a very small commission.
 It does NOT result in additional charges to you or cost you anything extra.
 Click here for our full privacy and disclosure policy.
 As an Amazon associate we earn from qualifying purchases.